simshaun/vue-fontpicker/README.md

 A simple google font picker component for Vue.js.
 Easy to implement, easy to use.

+This is a fork of https://github.com/Mikk3lRo/vue-fontpicker with an updated set of fonts.

 # Documentation
 Documentation and live demo is available at: https://mikk3lro.github.io/vue-fontpicker/